usgpo/uslm/USLM-User-Guide.md

 References are a machine-readable format for making very precise citations or establishing links between different things in a document.
 The prevailing method for establishing references is to use HTTP-based hyperlinks, using the familiar technology prevalent on websites.

-These references are, like websites, modeled as Uniform Resource Locators (URL).
+These references are, like websites, modeled as Universal Resource Locators (URL).
 A URL is a string representing a hierarchical path down to the item being requested, using forward slashes &quot;/&quot; as hierarchical separators.
 In normal websites, each level in the URL represents a folder, terminating in a file that is being requested.
 URLs can be specified in one of three ways: (1) global references starting with &quot;http://{domain}&quot;; (2) absolute paths starting with &quot;/&quot;; or (3) relative references starting with &quot;./&quot;.
 Absolute paths typically use the local domain as the context for the URL, while relative references use the current file as the context.

 USLM references use a variation of the absolute path technique.
 All references thus start with a forward slash &quot;/&quot;.
 However, rather than representing folder and files, the hierarchical path represents a conceptual hierarchy down to the item in question.
 This path is known as a logical path.
 The logical path does not represent the folder/file hierarchy as with a physical path.
 In fact, there may be no physical path for information stored in a database rather than in a file system.